The Launch Ring: A Magnetic Satellite Launch System

-With a recent $500,000 Phase II contract awarded from the U.S. Department of Defense Small Business Technology Transfer Program, LaunchPoint engineers are now hard at work on an innovative magnetic space launch system.
+As part of a $500,000 Phase II contract awarded from the U.S. Department of Defense Small Business Technology Transfer Program, LaunchPoint engineers, under the direction of Jim Fiske, evaluated an innovative magnetically-levitated space launch system.

-So when Mr. Fiske and his team realized that the technology used in the Magtube shipping system could be adapted for orbital satellite launches, he immediately began searching for funding to develop the necessary concepts and technologies.
-How revolutionary would a maglev space launch system be?
-Consider that the first magnetic launch systems are expected to propel payloads into orbit at a cost of roughly $750/lb, already a significant improvement over the current rocket-launched cost of around $4,000/lb.
-Now realize that the total cost to orbit might eventually drop below $100/lb, and it soon becomes clear how vitally important this technology is to the future of space.
+The first magnetic launch systems are expected to propel payloads into orbit at a cost of roughly $750/lb, already a significant improvement over the current rocket-launched cost of around $4,000/lb.
+The total cost to orbit could eventually drop below $100/lb, making this technology vitally important to the future of space.

 The concepts behind magnetic levitation have been known for more than a century.
 The technology, however, is still in its infancy.
 LaunchPoint continues to seek investors and strategic partners to take this technology to the next level.

 - 2006 Applied Superconductivity Conference Paper: Analysis of Levitational Systems for a Superconducting Launch Ring

 - 2006 International Space Development Conference Paper: The Launch Ring – Low Cost Launch for Space Exploitation

 - 2006 American Institute of Aeronautics and Astronautics Paper: The Launch Ring – Circular EM Accelerators for Low Cost Orbital Launch